OliviaClark3/GALoP-IntroArcGISDevelopment/Tips.md

  - When using a variable name for the first time, you must declare that you are creating the variable with the word `let` or `const` in front of the variable name

  - Your browser will read your code top to bottom, if it finds a variable or function before it is declared, it's going to get stuck

+ - You can comment code by select a line (or lines) and click CTRL+/ .
+Commenting can be very useful when you want to try new code, without losing your old code